ManageIQ/manageiq-pods/README.md

 ##Purpose

 This example gives a basic template to deploy a single pod MIQ appliance with DB stored in a persistent volume.
 It provides a step-by-step setup including cluster administrative tasks as well as basic user information and commands.
-The current implementation requires a **privileged** pod.
+The current MIQ image requires a **privileged** pod.
+The ultimate goal of the project is to be able to decompose MIQ into several containers running on a pod or pods.

 ###Assumptions: